BitMiracle/Docotic.Pdf.Samples/Samples/Pages and Navigation/CopyPageObjects/README.md

 Copying of page objects is useful when you want to remove or replace some content (e.g., text) from the page.

+This sample does not preserve all structure information because page objects are copied to another page.
+Look at the [Edit PDF page content](/Samples/Pages%20and%20Navigation/EditPageContent) sample that shows how to copy page objects to the same page and preserve structure information.

 ## See also
 * [Get free time-limited license key](https://bitmiracle.com/pdf-library/download-pdf-library.aspx)
 * [Remove paths](/Samples/Graphics/RemovePaths) sample